-From May 2019 production onwards, the Peugeot Expert drops the 1.6-litre engine in favour of a newer 1.5-litre BlueHDi motor.
+From May 2019 production onwards, the Peugeot Expert dropped the 1.6-litre engine in favour of a newer 1.5-litre BlueHDi motor.

-This 100hp engine is part of Peugeot's strategy to meet the Euro 6D Temp emissions regulations; the 2.0-litre engines have been modified to meet these, so carry on as before - with the exception of the range-topping 180hp version, which now benefits from an eight-speed automatic gearbox as standard.
+This 100hp engine meets newer emissions regulations; the 2.0-litre engines have also been modified to meet these but otherwise carry on as before - with the exception of the range-topping 180hp version, which now benefits from an eight-speed automatic gearbox as standard.

 Peugeot Expert verdict

 If you're looking for a medium van with the best possible payload capacity or fuel economy, the Peugeot Expert (and its cousins) are well worth a look.
-Pricing is keen, too, and you get plenty of standard kit for your money.
+Pricing is keen and you get plenty of standard kit for your money.

 Skip to our full verdict on...

 - Good handling and ride comfort

 - Refined and powerful engine options

 In many respects, the Peugeot Expert is an impressive van to drive.
 There is very little bodyroll in the corners, and the steering is light but precise.

 It’s also very manoeuvrable, with turning circles as tight as 11.3m.